OPTIMI HOME & CLASSROOM: Modernising Methods in Age-Old Industry

 Last year, CEO Stefan Botha told Enterprise Africa that the Covid pandemic, which caught so many businesses digitally off-guard, highlighted the strength of Optimi.
 The company was already digitally savvy, with Botha highlighting its “strong technology focus”, and when the lockdowns came into force, Optimi was one of few organisations able to thrive.

-“During the Covid period, we grew more than 50% on the home learning side,” says Optimi Home MD, Louise Schoonwinkel.
-“Operationally, that was a strong period and we had to scale very quickly.
-Luckily, we did have all the systems in place and so we could scale effectively.”
+“During the Covid period, we grew more than 50% on the home schooling side,” says Optimi Home & Classroom MD, Louise Schoonwinkel.
+“Operationally, that was a challenging period and we had to scale very quickly.
+Luckily, we did have all the systems in place to enable us to scale effectively.”

 Schoonwinkel’s responsibility sees learners from grade R to 12 taught in a modern and proven environment, removing barriers and positioning outcomes at the top of the list of priorities.

-Interestingly, in this division – the largest for Optimi – the pandemic highlighted home learning as an opportunity and a viable alternative.
-When learners moved to distanced education, the company’s offerings were far ahead of others and Schoonwinkel explains that this helped the brand to deliver a message that it was confident in all along: technology can transform education for the better.
+Interestingly, in this division – the largest for Optimi – the pandemic highlighted home schooling as an opportunity and a viable alternative.
+When learners moved to distance education, the company’s offerings were far ahead of others and Schoonwinkel explains that this helped the brand to deliver a message that it was confident in all along: technology can transform education for the better.

 HUGE OPPORTUNITIES

-“In South Africa, there is a huge opportunity for growth in education, across general provision and general standards too,” she says.
+“In South Africa, there is a huge opportunity for growth in education” she says.
 “Optimi has a role to play in that by modernising education.
-It is difficult to change, but we are pushing, step by step, and we are providing platforms for others who are ready for something completely alternative.”
+The schooling sector is conservative and slower to adopt change, we provide the platform for those who want to push the boundaries and who are ready for something alternative.”

 A chartered accountant and experienced leader, her goal is to use the tools developed by the company to assist wherever possible in the journey of a learner.

 “We are looking at how we can support schools in a more effective way,” she adds.
-“Many schools are still run in the same way as they have been for many years.
-We want to assist schools to be future-proofed and forward thinking.”
+“Many schools are still run in the same way as they have been for the last 100 years.
+We want to assist schools to be future-proof and forward thinking.”

 Optimi sees trends coming across AI, nanolearning, VR, cloud-based learning, gamification, and mobile learning, and the team is busy getting to grips with these trends to apply them effectively for users.
 The result is, hopefully, a future where education knows no bounds, empowering individuals to realise their full potential and shape a brighter tomorrow.

-Schoonwinkel explains that the company saw the market completely open when Covid hit.
+Schoonwinkel explains that the company saw the market change its view of using technology in education when Covid hit.
 Despite being a relatively new group, it performed extraordinarily well and this has helped it to grow.

 “Education is a very conservative market,” she highlights.
-“People are willing to try a new streaming service or similar but when it comes to a child’s education, no one is willing to try something different.
-Even in a school, they are slow to adapt to change as you cannot take a chance with it not working.”
+“People are willing to try a new streaming service or similar but when it comes to a child’s education, very few are willing to try something different or take a risk.
+This is even the case for mainstream schools, where the appetite for change is low”.

 ACCELERATED ADOPTION

-Optimi’s offering does represent wholesale change.
+Optimi’s homeschooling offering does represent change.
 The parent becomes part of the system, but is not required to deliver lessons or have an in depth understanding of the subject matter.
 All tasks, tests and exams needed to complete the grade are delivered digitally.
 Printed or electronic CAPS-aligned lesson material in English or Afrikaans comes as standard.
-Step-by-step support for parents on how to work through the content is provided.
-Access to the Optimi Learning Portal (OLP) – an all-in-one learning platform – is included.
+Step-by-step support for parents on how to work through the content is provided on the online Optimi Learning Portal (OLP) – an all-in-one learning platform.
 And comprehensive recorded lessons by education specialists are designed for success.

-“From a home-schooling perspective, it certainly did open the market.
-There has always been a stigma around it and Covid showed the reasons to at least look at it.
-For some families who wouldn’t have considered it before, it was a potential fit.
+“From a home-schooling perspective, it certainly did open the market and change perceptions.
+There has always been a stigma around homeschooling.
+During Covid, many mainstream learners were homeschooled and some realised that it is a great fit for their family.
 They saw it work for their circumstances, and that was helpful,” Schoonwinkel remembers.

-Importantly, the Optimi model brings new options for teachers as well as children and their families.
+Importantly, the Optimi model brings new options for teachers, learners and parents.
 The OLP, which Schoonwinkel helped to build early iterations of, is set up to embrace flexibility and technology while remaining focussed on results.

 “From a school perspective, teachers had to go online or use new platforms to push content to learners.
 Those tools had not been needed before.
 The situation made the whole sector view technology in education very differently.

 “We started our online school in 2022 and that has been one of our biggest growth areas.
 It’s a fully digital school – very similar to a brick-and-mortar school, with teachers present throughout the day – but in a virtual classroom.
 Teachers take students through their content, and we invigilate exams online.
-Pre-Covid, a school that ran like that was very hard to sell.
-Now, it is our biggest growth area,” she says.
+Pre-Covid, there was little interest in virtual schooling and classrooms.
+Now, it is our biggest growth areas,” she says.

 SUCCESS IN SUPPLY CHAIN